tessel/t2-start/tweet.md

 // The status to tweet
 var status = 'Hello ' + twitterHandle + '.
 This is your #Tessel 2 speaking.';

-// Enter the oauth key and secret information
 // These OAuth credentials are for the dummy @TesselTweet account
 // Paste in your own OAuth details if you want to tweet from your own account var twit = new twitter({